The New Age of Terror

 The New Age of Terror is the third studio album by American thrash metal band Hirax and the first after their reunion.
 It consisted of new members with an added guitarist, now making it a five-piece band.
-The final track "Unleash the Dogs of War (Open the Gates)" opens with a quote from the 2003 film Underworld.
+The final track "Unleash the Dogs of War (Open the Gates)" opens with a quote from the 2003 film Underworld, "You're acting like a pack of rabid dogs."